ibm-cloud-docs/vpc/vni-creating.md

 :   If `true`, the VPC infrastructure performs any needed NAT operations.
 If `false`, packets are passed unchanged to/from the network interface, allowing the workload to perform any needed NAT operations.
 One of: `false`, `true`.

 `--protocol-state-filtering-mode`
-:   The protocol state filtering mode.
+:   The status of the protocol state filtering mode.
 One of `auto`, `enabled`, `disabled`.
-   * Auto (default): protocol state packet filtering is enabled or disabled based on the virtual network interface's `target` resource type:
+   * Auto (default): protocol state packet filtering is enabled or disabled based on the virtual network interface's `target` resource type.
        * `bare_metal_server_network_attachment`: disabled
        * `instance_network_attachment`: enabled
        * `share_mount_target`: enabled